Most Recent Estate Law News & Articles

-How Much Does an Estate Have to Be Worth to Go to Probate in Minnesota?
+How Much Does an Estate Have to Be Worth for Probate in Minnesota?

 Probate is the time-confusing and labor-intensive legal process of administering a person’s estate who has died.
 One of the most common questions we face is in regards to the value of an estate and if it can avoid probate if it’s below a certain threshold.